 On October 16, 2014, we successfully launched our IS-30 satellite into orbit.
 This satellite establishes long-term capacity at the 95°W orbital location and is co-located with our Galaxy 3C satellite.
 IS-30 entered into service in the fourth quarter of 2014.
-It provides capacity for direct-to-home ("DTH") television service in Latin America via Ku-band platforms, as well as additional capacity for media, government and network services customers via C-band platforms.
+It provides capacity for DTH television service in Latin America via Ku-band platforms, as well as additional capacity for media, government and network services customers via C-band platforms.

 On February 1, 2013, the launch vehicle for our IS-27 satellite failed shortly after liftoff and the satellite was completely destroyed.
 A Failure Review Board was established and subsequently concluded that the launch failed due to the mechanical failure of one of the first stage engine's thrust control components.
 The satellite and launch vehicle were fully insured, and we received \$406.2 million of insurance proceeds during the year ended December 31, 2013.
 Accounting for insured losses of fixed assets is governed by FASB ASC Topic 605-40, Revenue Recognition-Gains and Losses ("FASB ASC 605-40").
 In accordance with FASB ASC 605-40, we recognized the surplus of insurance proceeds received over the \$396.6 million book value of the IS-27 satellite and its related assets and recorded a \$9.6 million gain, which is reflected as a gain on satellite insurance recoveries on our consolidated statements of operations for the year ended December 31, 2013.
-These proceeds were used to redeem \$366.4 million aggregate principal amount of Intelsat Luxembourg's outstanding 11 1/4% Senior Notes due 2017 (the "2017 Senior Notes").
-See Note 12-Long-Term Debt for further discussion.
+These proceeds were used to redeem \$366.4 million aggregate principal amount of Intelsat Luxembourg's outstanding 11 1/4% Senior Notes due 2017.